holomodular/ServiceBricks/README.md

 We are currently training AI on how to build new ServiceBricks microservices and are getting fantastic results!
 More updates coming on this soon!

-# Getting Started
+# Getting Started with Examples

-To help you get started, we have created the following repository to store all of our examples: NOW AVAILABLE!
+To help you get started, we have created the following repository to store all of our examples:

 [ServiceBricks Examples](https://github.com/holomodular/ServiceBricks-Examples)

+This repository provide several examples on how to host and deploy your ServiceBricks foundations.
+From a single, monolithic web application to several containerized, load-balanced, multiple web applications, it contains the building blocks needed to create your own foundation quickly.

+# Documentation

+We have created a repository specifically for documentation for ServiceBricks.
+COMING SOON!

 # Official Pre-Built Microservices